 Click here for a fact sheet with information to help hunters understand the process of accessing agricultural Crown Land.

 For detailed information on access to agricultural Crown land in Alberta, visit:

 The Use Respect program is an initiative of Alberta Environment and Parks and the Alberta Conservation Association.
 Its purpose is to build awareness of the

 rights and responsibilities of recreationists, agricultural leaseholders, and landowners, particularly as they pertain to recreational access to lands.

 Under the Use Respect program, yellow and green signs will be placed along the fences of potential hunting areas on both

+or a designated contact person.
+Remember, you must contact landowners and leaseholders well before you arrive on site to hunt.
 The signs are intended to make it easy for hunters to meet the responsibility of contacting leaseholders or landowners before

 entering onto their lands.
 Although there is a moral obligation to pursue wounded game and a legal requirement to ensure game is retrieved and not wasted or abandoned, these obligations do not override the legal requirement to get permission to enter private land.